pippin88/linuxcnc-hardware/README.md

 Website: http://mesanet.com/    Store: http://store.mesanet.com/

 ### Remora Ethernet
 Realtime requirements are offloaded onto a controller board.
-Multiple differnet controller boards are supported - see Remora docs
+Multiple differnet controller boards are supported - see Remora docs.

+These controller boards are designed / sold for use with Mach3.
+Use with LinuxCNC requires flashing new firmware, which has been developed by the LinuxCNC community.
+The manufacturer does not support LinuxCNC.

 Remora docs: https://remora-docs.readthedocs.io